noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/macie.md

 # Macie

-- uses machine learning to automatically discover, classify, and protect sensitive data in AWS
+- uses machine learning to automatically discover, classify, and protect sensitive data like PII/IP
 - such as personally identifiable information (PII) or intellectual property and provides you with dashboards and alerts that give visibility into how this data is being accessed or moved

 ## my thoughts